-Let your shoes naturally dry when they become wet, whether it’s from sea or lake water, or sweat.
-But never leave them in direct heat or sunlight to dry (such as near a heating event), because this can easily cause them to dry out and become brittle, and even shrink the leather.
+Let your shoes naturally dry when they become wet, whether it’s from sea or lake water or sweat.
+Never leave them in direct heat or sunlight to dry (such as near a heating event), because this can cause them to dry out and become brittle and even shrink the leather.

 5. Cleaning the soles